varunkumardev/amitmerchant1990.github.io/_posts/2019-6-10-invokable-classes-php.md

 ## A real world example of Invokables

-A practical use of Invokables we can find in Laravel where you can pass the invocable objects to Laravel's [scheduler](https://laravel.com/docs/5.8/scheduling#defining-schedules) like this.
+A practical use of Invokables we can find in Laravel where you can pass the invokable objects to Laravel's [scheduler](https://laravel.com/docs/5.8/scheduling#defining-schedules) like this.

 ```php
 <?php